 Gear sets differ from The Division 2 brand sets in that you’ll need the bulk of a set equipped in order to glean any bonus stats from it.
 You can equip a couple of different brand sets simultaneously to mix and match buffs, however a The Division 2 gear set makes up the core of your Agent build.

+We’ve gotten a steady stream of new Division 2 gear sets since launch.
 The first three Division 2 gear sets released alongside the Tidal Basin Stronghold and World Tier 5 on April 5, 2019.
 Then, the next three – Aces & Eights, Tip of the Spear, and Negotiator’s Dilemma – became available after the first raid, Operation Dark Hours.
+Next up is the Warlords of New York expansion.
 So, here are all the Division 2 gear sets we know about so far and what they do.

 The Division 2 gear sets